Specification

 appType: domain-app

-description: AI content engineering app for knowledge building, scene exhaustion, content production, and review.
+description: Content Factory App for knowledge building, content scenario planning, content production, and review.

 runtimeTargets: